 Prohibited Conduct and Reporting:

-The SMS Youth Hockey Association prohibits all types of physical abuse, sexual abuse, emotional abuse, bullying, threats, harassment and hazing, all as described in the USA Hockey SafeSport Handbook.
-Participants, employees or volunteers in the SMS Youth Hockey Association may be subject to disciplinary action for violation of these locker room policies or for engaging in any misconduct or abuse or that violates the USA Hockey SafeSport Policies.
-Reports of any actual or suspected violations, you may email USA Hockey at SafeSport@usahockey.org or may call 1-800-888-4656.
+The SMS Youth Hockey Association prohibits all types of physical abuse, sexual abuse, emotional abuse, bullying, threats, harassment, and hazing, all as described in the USA Hockey SafeSport Handbook.
+Participants, employees, or volunteers in the SMS Youth Hockey Association may be subject to disciplinary action for violation of these locker room policies or for engaging in any misconduct or abuse or that violates the USA Hockey SafeSport Policies.
+For reports of any actual or suspected violations, you may email USA Hockey at SafeSport@usahockey.org or may call 1-800-888-4656.

 - Local travel occurs when the SMS Youth Hockey Association or one of its teams does not sponsor, coordinate, or arrange for travel.

-- Where an employee, coach and/or volunteer is involved in an unrelated minor player’s local travel, efforts should be made to ensure that the adult personnel are not alone with the unrelated player, by, e.g., picking up or dropping off the players in groups.
-In any case where an employee, coach and/or volunteer is involved in the player’s local travel, a parental release should be obtained in advance.
+- Where an employee, coach, and/or volunteer is involved in an unrelated minor player’s local travel, efforts should be made to ensure that the adult personnel is not alone with the unrelated player, by, e.g., picking up or dropping off the players in groups.
+In any case, where an employee, coach, and/or volunteer is involved in the player’s local travel, a parental release should be obtained in advance.